 Reema Shroff: Yes.
 Really what I've also learned from that is people are to help.
 I think there are a lot of resources out there.
 I think that it's ...
 Now with the internet, with technology, you can always go onto social media, you can read blogs.
 There's so much you can do to give you ideas and to help strengthen your position on things and to really every day, just like you said ...
 I mean we're learning something new every day, so we never stop reading, we never stop talking and building relationships and learning from people around us.

-Steve Strauss: In fact how do you get customers, right?
-If you're branching out into Vegas and you're branching into an area you've not gone before, what ...
+Steve Strauss: You’re branching out into Vegas and you're branching into an area you've not gone before, what ...
 Is it social media, or how do you attract new people to your business?

 Reema Shroff: It's a combination.
 It's a combination of number one is we focus on our relationships, so we work with people maybe we've worked with in different cities.
 For example, different hotel groups that we might have worked on in Dallas, we reach out to them when we're in different cities.
 We think one of the biggest ways that you can grow is by cultivating relationships, making them feel comfortable to trust you and your business to execute events, what they've been doing for years and you're a newcomer.
 They need to trust you, they need to know that you would do a good job, that you will be on time, that you will be able to execute the way they and their clients will be happy.